aenoshrajora/SOAR-EDR-Automation/README.md

     - An infected machine triggers a detection event due to abnormal activity defined in the detection rules.
     - This event is forwarded to Tines via API in JSON format.
   - **Tines Processing:**
-    - Tines parses the alerts and structures it into actionable information.
+    - Tines parses the alerts and structures them into actionable information.
     - It sends notifications to Slack and email channels with threat details.
   - **Slack Notification:**
-    - A slack message with the detection details and action buttons is send to the relevant security team channel.
+    - A Slack message with the detection details and action buttons is sent to the relevant security team channel.
-    - The team member decides whether to isolate the machine or not by clicking a button.
+    - The team member decides to isolate the machine by clicking a button.
   - **User Decision:**
     - If the user selects "Isolate Machine":
         - Tines calls the LimaCharlie API to enforce network-level isolation.
-        - A confirmation message is send to Slack indicating the machine has been isolated.
+        - A confirmation message from Slack indicates the machine has been isolated.
     - If the user selects "Do Not Isolate":
-        - A message is send to Slack, logging that the machine was not isolated and recommending further investigation.
+        - A message is sent to Slack, logging that the machine was not isolated and recommending further investigation.
   - **Post-Isolation Notification:**
-     - Slack receive updates on the isolation status of the machine.
+     - Slack receives updates on the machine's isolation status.
      - The detection incident is logged for audit and reporting purposes.
 #### Dataflow Architecture
   1. **Detection Source:** LimaCharlie generates threat alerts.
-  2. **Event Processing:** Tines ingest the alerts, enriches the data, and triggers notifications.
+  2. **Event Processing:** Tines ingest the alerts, enrich the data, and trigger notifications.
   3. **Communication Channels:**
     - Slack: Primary real-time interface for alerts and response.
-    - Email: Backup for non real-time notification.
+    - Email: Backup for non-real-time notification.
   4. **Response Actions:**
     - User decision (Webpage)
     - Automated endpoint isolation(via Tines).
 #### Error Handling
   1. **Failed Isolation:**
     - Tines retries the isolation request up to 3 times.
-    - If the API calls fails, an error notification is sent to Slack for manual intervention.
+    - If the API calls fail, an error notification is sent to Slack for manual intervention.
   2. **Slack API Failures:**
-    - Notifications fallback to email if Slack API calls fail.
+    - Notifications fall back to email if Slack API calls fail.
   3. **Email Delivery Failures:**
     - Retry mechanism with exponential backoff ensures delivery.
 #### Merits